ironhack-labs/lab-javascript-basic-algorithms/README.md

 Welcome to your first JavaScript lab at Ironhack!

-The goal of this exercise is to get you familiarized with the primitive data structures in JavaScript, which we have covered in class.
+This exercise aims to familiarize you with the primitive data structures in JavaScript, which we have covered in class.
 Feel free to reference lesson materials, and don't limit yourself; be curious and use Google to explore multiple solutions.

 <br>